Blickling Park mausoleum: Design and construction

-The mausoleum was commissioned by Lady Caroline (wife of William Harbord, 2nd Baron Suffield), the eldest daughter of John Hobart, 2nd Earl of Buckinghamshire, in memory of her father who died in 1793.
-Caroline, who inherited her father's estate Blickling Hall, commissioned the Italian architect Joseph Bonomi the Elder to design the structure.
-Bonomi designed a mausoleum based on the ancient Pyramid of Cestius in Rome, in an early example of Egyptian Revival architecture.
-Bonomi exhibited his design drawings at the Royal Academy of Arts, they are now stored in Blickling Hall.
+The mausoleum was commissioned by Lady Caroline (wife of William Harbord, 2nd Baron Suffield), the eldest daughter of John Hobart, 2nd Earl of Buckinghamshire, in memory of her father, who died in 1793.
+Caroline, who inherited her father's estate, Blickling Hall, commissioned the Italian architect Joseph Bonomi the Elder to design the structure.
+In an early example of Egyptian Revival architecture, Bonomi designed a mausoleum based on the ancient Pyramid of Cestius in Rome.
+Bonomi exhibited his design drawings at the Royal Academy of Arts, which are now stored in Blickling Hall.
 The structure was erected between 1794 and 1796.